What Moved America: 2021 Moving Industry Statistics You Should Know

 The Grand Canyon State had an influx of movers coming later in the year it would seem.
 It would be an estimate to say that this trend will keep rising in 2021 with more people looking for more space while working at home.

-The Rocky Mountains state, Colorado was the sixth most popular state that movers gravitated towards during the pandemic (source).
+The Rocky Mountains state, Colorado was the sixth most popular state to move to during the pandemic.
 But, the growth may be due to other factors outside of the pandemic.
 Denver, in particular, is on the top list of cities that millennials want to move to and has been so for the last few years.
 This does not seem to be changing, meaning a steady growth pattern in 2021.

 There were reportedly more interstate movers in Idaho when compared to the other states during 2020.
 This could be due to the outdoor enthusiasts wanting to move from the cities.
 However, the pandemic did cause an increase in movers, with more people wanting to live in more natural scenic areas.
 This is expected to keep going in 2021.